Zrealshadow/cs4221/time_series_db_tutorial/README.md

 the next two tutorials are about specific dataset, you need to download related dataset first.

 We recommend you to execute the queries appearing in these notebook in InfluxDB UI which will visualize the data and help data analysis.

+more influxDB tutorials, this [repository](https://github.com/josevnz/influxdb_datasets) can be a reference.